ibm-cloud-docs/databases-for-postgresql/learn-security-compliance.md

 {:pre: .pre}
 {{site.data.keyword.attribute-definition-list}}

-# Security and Compliance
+# Security and compliance
 {: #security-compliance}

-## Protection Against Unauthorized Access
+## Protection against unauthorized access
 {: #protect-unauth}

 {{site.data.keyword.databases-for-postgresql_full}} use the following methods to protect data in transit or in storage.
 - All {{site.data.keyword.databases-for-postgresql}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
 - Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/databases-for-postgresql?topic=databases-for-postgresql-iam).
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-postgresql}} storage is provided on storage encrypted with LUKS using AES-256.
 The default keys are managed by [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).
-Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/databases-for-postgresql?topic=cloud-databases-key-protect).
+Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui).
 - IP allowlisting - All deployments support [allowlisting IP addresses](/docs/databases-for-postgresql?topic=cloud-databases-allowlisting) to restrict access to the service.
 - Public and Private Networking - {{site.data.keyword.databases-for-postgresql}} is integrated with [Service Endpoints](/docs/databases-for-postgresql?topic=cloud-databases-service-endpoints).
 You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.
 - Dedicated Cores - Allocating dedicated cores to your deployment introduces hypervisor-level isolation to your database instance, using isolated virtual machines to ensure that your data processing remains separated from other customers.
 It also provides a minimum number of CPUs to your deployment.
 Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region can share a virtual machine.

-## Data Resilience
+## Data resilience
 {: #data-resilience}

 - [Backups](/docs/databases-for-postgresql?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.databases-for-postgresql}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).